NEMA 5 15P Power Cord

 NEMA power cords, also known as NEMA connectors, are used to connect to power sources in countries that use North American standard sockets.
-NEMA refers to National Electrical Manufacturers Association.
-Any electrical product with a NEMA certification is approved by the national association because it meets their manufacturing standards.
+NEMA refers to the National Electrical Manufacturers Association.
+The national association approves any electrical product with a NEMA certification because it meets their manufacturing standards.

 While all NEMA 5 15 power cords have three prongs, some are designed with a different end than others.
 For cords that may be used behind a piece of furniture, the head of the cord turns sideways so that it can be flush with the wall when plugged in.
 Others have a more traditional head that goes straight into the wall.
 Some NEMA power cords have multiple outlets so that one power source can be extended and used to power several devices at the same time.

 Applications of NEMA 5 15 Power Cords